-Finding engaging English lesson plans for hard-to-impress high school teenagers is no small task.
+Finding engaging high school English lesson plans for hard-to-impress high school teenagers is no small task.
 Here you will find hundreds of helpful teaching ideas, units and themes that can be used for a range of grades and abilities, including AP English suggestions.

 Americans lack financial intelligence as evidenced by high foreclosure rates and low savings rates.
 Be part of the solution by educating tomorrow’s consumers on smart spending practices.
 Teaching “The Devil and Tom Walker” in can help improve your student’s basic financial knowledge.